 - Go for healthy options like whole-grain bread.

 Soy products like soya bean, soy milk, soy sauce, tofu are excellent sources of tryptophan, especially for vegetarians.
 If you are a vegetarian or a vegan, you can substitute tofu and eggs for pretty much any soy product, in pretty much any recipe.

 People who are diabetic or obese however specially need to control the portion size they consume.
 Ideally, they should sleep early to avoid eating at night but just in case they need to, please check the calorie count of the portions.
 It would be advisable to consult your dietician or doctor to fit the meal in your diet plan.
 Extra calories would require you to balance your intake in subsequent meals or additional workouts.

-- An ideal dinner or a light night snack is one which digests easily, doesn’t create gastric issues and promotes sleep.
+- An ideal dinner or a light night snack is one that digests easily, doesn't create gastric issues, and promotes sleep.